 Like all my crazy ideas, I had this idea in the shower.

 Before even completely drying off I had shot out an email to HostelWorld.com seeing if they wanted to team up with me on this, and really how could they not?
 Thus, I am very gracious in thanking HostelWorld.com for helping to sponsor this incredible journey.
 It’s obviously going to have some serious challenges, in fact just getting the thing licensed has been a challenge, but it will certainly also result in a plethora of stories.

 To answer your question in brief, yes I am mad.
 But moreover, there are a number of reasons why I’m doing this on a scooter and not in a 4×4 or even on a bigger bike.
 I’ve listed them for you here:

-- Adventure: How many people ride 4x4s around Africa?
+Adventure: How many people ride 4x4s around Africa?
 Lots.
-How many ride around shitty Chinese-made scooters?
+How many ride around terrible Chinese-made scooters?
 That’s right, just me.
 I like the idea that I’m doing something that few others have attempted.

 Logistics?
 How are you doing this?

 Distance: I honestly have no idea how many clicks this will be in total, but I’m going to guess about 15,000 when all is said and done.
 When I put it in to google maps roughly it comes out at 12,000, but I’m sure with a bunch of detours it will be well over 15,000.